kevin-44/WAX_ExpressTrade_Integration/README.md

 > **Note**: Your 2FA code will be stored in the `$code` variable, pass it as the value of `twofactor_code` in the `data` parameter when sending requests to endpoints that require it.

 Use [php-oauth](https://github.com/OPSkins/php-oauth) for endpoints that require OAuth scope(s).
-Edit the `OPSkinsOAuthSettings` class found in `OPSkinsOAuth.php` with your account/website information:
+Modify the `OPSkinsOAuthSettings` class found in `OPSkinsOAuth.php` and enter your account/website information:

 ```
 class OPSkinsOAuthSettings {